sajalsantra/Country-Guide/README.md

 </h1>

 <h4 align = "center">
-A Laboratory Exercise in Computer Programming 2 that implements the Try and Catch Functionality as well as File Handling.
-I make the activity more interesting by adding continue the game repeatedly.
+A Laboratory Exercise in Computer Programming 2 that implements the Try and Catch Functionality as well as use api.
+I make the activity more interesting by adding Continent, Population, Currency, Common Languages and more.
 </h4>

 ## **Run the Program** 📜